KissPeter/leds/README.md

 export DBTABLE=<other table>
 ```

-By default, it uses the GPIO port `5`.
+By default, it uses the pin 18 / GPIO port 18.
 It can be changed like this:

 ```shell
 export GPIO=<other GPIO>